cjlee1/CMPUT404-assignment-css-hell/README.md

 Modifications to Gutenberg html FILE
 =================
-In each project gutenberg html file, I put the line <link rel="stylesheet" type="text/css" href="main.css"> right before the </head> so that it would use the css file I created.
+In each project gutenberg html file, I put the line "<link rel="stylesheet" type="text/css" href="main.css"> " right before the </head> so that it would use the css file I created.

 External Source Code: